RetroGamerFG/ESP32-S3-Box3-HASS-Front-End/README.md

 # To work on (no particular order)
 - Fix bugs outstanding
 - ~~Update scenes page to allow more scene entities~~
-- Implement icon autofill and bubble colors based on entity type
+- ~~Implement icon autofill and bubble colors based on entity type~~
+  - Partial implementation; icons can change, but seeking a working solution for colors...
 - Album artwork (is it possible?) on media player page